khamiltonuk/KristianKreativeKode/_posts/infinite-circle-ripple.md

 ![first ripple with no fill](/ripple-start.png)

-We will be use my favourite creative coding framework [p5.js](https://p5js.org/).
-When using P5.js I love using the [online editor](https://editor.p5js.org/) for the instant feedback.
+We will be using my favourite creative coding framework [p5.js](https://p5js.org/).
+I love using the [online editor](https://editor.p5js.org/) for the instant feedback.
 It also give us the basic setup to get going instantly, it should look like this, with grey background.

 ```js
 function setup() {